 Why?
 Well, it’s so fun and simple to process the vegetable and wonder at the mounds of mounting spirals that you forget how quickly your fingers are approaching the cutting edge, and ouch, they’re very sharp.
 I caught the sharp blades twice before I learnt my lesson and went back to using the device properly.
 Again, just make sure you keep the vegetable ends flat to ensure a stable grip.

 In the picture below you’ll see the results of my very first efforts.
 This huge tangle of beautiful zoodles (that’s the phase for zucchini noodles don’t you know!) came from just one and a half good sized zucchini squash.
 We used this to happily feed two people for dinner (plated with a Thai red jungle curry, see below).

 Here’s a follow up dish I made.
 Pan fried salmon with a sauce of lemon zest, garlic, red pepper, garlic, parsley and butter – and plenty of zoodles:

 I own quite a few products from the OXO Good Grips range and this product is like all the others – excellent.
 Seriously, I’ve yet to be let down, from tin openers to garlic presses and now this spiralizer; every item in the range has been a joy to use.
 They often carry a slight premium price wise, but that’s worth every penny.

-You can buy OXO Spiralizer on Amazon and in my book it makes our Smart Buy list as an essential purchase!
+You can buy OXO Spiralizer on Amazon (affiliate link) and in my book it makes our Smart Buy list as an essential purchase!